-support for teachers to collect, interpret, and act 3f.
-Assessment system provides multiple opportunities throughout the FORMATIVE ASSESSMENT: collect, interpret, and act on data about student progress toward the standards.
-12 possible points multiple opportunities throughout the grade, course, and/or series to determine students' learning and sufficient guidance to teachers for interpreting student performance and suggestions for follow-up.
-(4 points) Throughout each lesson, Talk About It features provide teachers with evaluative feedback from student discussion of the lesson's topic.
+3f.
+Assessment system provides multiple opportunities throughout the grade, course, and/or series to determine students' learning and sufficient guidance to teachers for interpreting student performance and suggestions for follow-up.
+(4 points)

+FORMATIVE ASSESSMENT:

+Throughout each lesson, Talk About It features provide teachers with evaluative feedback from student discussion of the lesson's topic.
 The In-Class Practice with Quick Check exercises will provide formative assessment as the practice supports teachers in their monitoring of students' progress on understanding the current lesson's learning targets.
 Exit tickets also provide a type of formative assessment as teachers evaluate learning at the close of each lesson.
 Offering a way of measuring student progress toward understanding and implementing the chapter's concepts, the Mid-Chapter Tests facilitate teachers' instructional decisions regarding the remaining lessons within the chapter.
-The student Practice Workbook offers Lesson Extra Practice , for students to practice key concepts from each lesson, as well as Standards- Based Practice , for students to assess how well they know each standard with question types they may encounter on their end-of-course or state assessment.
+The student Practice Workbook offers Lesson Extra Practice. for students to practice key concepts from each lesson, as well as Standards-Based Practice, for students to assess how well they know each standard with question types they may encounter on their end-of-course or state assessment.
 Multi-Chapter Assessments will also offer opportunities for teachers to evaluate students' achievement relative to state standards.

+SUMMATIVE ASSESSMENT:

-SUMMATIVE ASSESSMENT: Mid-Chapter Tests: Provide assessment of student understanding of key concepts taught through the middle of the chapter.
+Mid-Chapter Tests: Provide assessment of student understanding of key concepts taught through the middle of the chapter.

 Chapter Tests: Provide assessment of student understanding of key concepts taught in the chapter.

 Multi-Chapter Tests: Measure students' understanding of all content within a range of chapters.

 End Of Course Test: Measure students' understanding of all content in the course.
 Performance Task: At the end of each chapter, provides students with alternate ways of demonstrating their learning through application of concepts learned.
 Alternate Assessments: An alternative assessment option provided to teachers for each chapter.
 STEM Video Performance Tasks: Engaging real-life application videos with a related task allowing higher-order thinking and opportunity for students to apply their understanding of math topics to real-world contexts.
 All assessment items will be tagged with the appropriate standards.
 All assessment data (both formative and summative) is provided for teachers to make informed instructional decisions.
 The Diagnostic Adaptive Progression (DAP) assessments enable progress monitoring for teachers.
 3g.
-Assessments include opportunities for students to demonstrate the full intent of grade-level/course standards and practices across the series.
+Assessments include opportunities for students to demonstrate the full intent of high school course standards and practices across the series.
 (4 points) Diagnostic, formative, and summative assessments are built into the curriculum to provide consistent and frequent checkpoints that allow educators to evaluate where students are in their learning over time.
 The Digital Experience features a robust reporting apparatus providing feedback on both formative and summative assignments and assessments, allowing teachers the ability to identify gaps in student learning and quickly connect to resources for intervention, additional practice, and support deeper student learning.